 Online and Distance Student Book and Journal Article Request Forms

-If you are an online or distance student and would like to borrow an item from the library, we are happy to assist you.
+If you are an online and distance student and would like to borrow an item from the library, we are happy to assist you.
 Please use the forms below:

 The mission of Southern Arkansas University empowers all members of the University community to develop and encourage learning environments that create, expand, acquire, share, evaluate, and communicate knowledge.
 Academic integrity at SAU is an organizational and individual responsibility to honesty in all learning experiences.
 Students, faculty, and staff share responsibility for maintaining the highest standards for academic integrity.
 This policy focuses on the academic integrity in course- related work, its basis and context is applicable to all.